ThiagoSchetini/macosx-thinkpad-t430/README.md

-MacOSX on Thinkpad T430

-Hackbook Pro i7 3632QM (504 pts on Cinebench)
-You can use i5 too!
 Any display resolution Hack!
+For i7 3632QM or i5 default!
-Vanilla Install with Clover
+It's a Vanilla (UEFI) Install with Clover and has Good chances for future successfull updates
-UEFI Only

 Almost Perfectly with Sierra 12.6!
-Good chances for future successfull updates

 Credits to Rehabman

 WORKING =)
 Intel Hyperthread (8 Threads)

 Intel TurboBoost (up to 3.2 Ghz)
 	Intel SpeedStep
 	CPU HW Monitor (temps, clock and power)
 	RAM DDR3 at 1600mhz